 There are some simple things you can do to improve your recall today, from your next walk.

-Take some good stuff out with you
+Take some good stuff on your dog walk

 Dogs come back if there is good stuff on offer.
 If there is better stuff on offer away from you, then they are not going to come back for your one biscuit.